BoruRR/veridium-forgerock-integration/README.md

 >   navigate to *Realms* \> *Realm Name* \> *Applications* \> *Federation* \>
 >   *Entity Providers*, and select *New* in the Entity Providers table.

-3. Either add the provider to the circle of trust you already created, or select the *Add to new* option and provide a New Circle of Trust name.
+3. Either add the provider to the circle of trust you have already created, or select the *Add to new* option and provide a New Circle of Trust name.

-4. (Optional) If this SP requires more a different attribute mapping configuration than the default IdP attribute mapping, set the mapping in the Attribute Mapping section.
+4. (Optional) If this SP requires a different attribute mapping configuration than the default IdP attribute mapping, set the mapping in the Attribute Mapping section.
 Map identity provider attribute names in the Name in Assertion column to user profile names from your identity repository in